mmistakes/minimal-mistakes/_pages/about.md

 ### Helmi quantum computer

-Helmi, the first Finnish quantum computer, is operated by VTT.
-Presently, Helmi provides five qubits, and will be upgraded to 20, then 50 qubits in the near future.
+Helmi, the first Finnish quantum computer, co-developed by VTT and IQM Quantum Computers, is operated by VTT in Espoo, Finland.
+Helmi is based on superconducting technology, and presently provides five qubits.
+Upgrades to 20, then 50 qubits is planned for the near future.

 ### Kvasi quantum computer simulator